FrancoisMentec/PoE-Impact-Trading/README.md

 - Now you can search items and check the impact an item has on your build.

 ## Why it may not work
-- Your browser window is too small, so the iframe doesn't show all the required data.
+- ~~Your browser window is too small, so the iframe doesn't show all the required data.~~ Should be fixed.
 - It conflict with another script/extension.
 I can fix this if you fill an issue and provide me with enough informations.

 You can submit an issue [here](https://github.com/FrancoisMentec/PoE-Trade-Extension/issues).